MEMBER PROFILES

 For more information check out their website – http://tamarix.com.au/

-Tom and Jo Moore (New South Wales)
+Tom and Jo Moore (NSW)

 With an increasing demand for production, the family commenced egg farming in 2015 and New England Free Range Eggs have gone from strength to strength.
 Tom and Jo enjoyed designing their farm but could see straight away that there must be a better way to keep free range birds.
 Tom then applied for and was awarded a Nuffield Scholarship to investigate the future of housing systems for free range egg production.
+With that knowledge in hand, they expanded into rearing birds in a aviary rearing system.
+With enough scale to custom rear for other producers, they are very excited for the future of their birds and their excellent performance.

 Moore Eggs, New England Free Range Eggs have won multiple Australian Food Awards’ medals and hope to continue to improve how they produce eggs into the future.

-Dr Rod Jenner (Queensland)
+Dr Rod Jenner (QLD)

 Dr Rod Jenner is a poultry vet and owner of Rosetta Management Consulting.